tensorflow/datasets/README.md

 Thanks for considering a contribution!
 We're eager to grow the available set of datasets.
 See the
 [doc on adding a new dataset](https://github.com/tensorflow/datasets/tree/master/docs/add_dataset.md).

+## Want a certain dataset?

+Consider contributing (see above).
+But if you'd just like to request a dataset, open a GitHub Issue (select the `Dataset request` issue template) and the community can vote on which datasets they'd like most by adding +1/thumbs-up to the issue.

+Vote on the current [set of requests](https://github.com/tensorflow/datasets/labels/dataset%20request).

 #### Disclaimers